folio-org/mod-agreements/README.md

 when this behaviour manifests, or to revert to versions where this is less prevalent (v7.0.10, v7.1.5) and handle the federated locking issues instead.
 Obviously these are not proper solutions.

-In Trillium, the aim is both to fix these bugs, and hopefully thus free up the connection pool to an extent that it can be run with _significantly_ fewer connections, and potentially set up a way for the configured pool size to be mathematically split between system and module, so as to avoid the doubling of the pool.
+In Trillium (v7.3.0), the aim is both to fix these bugs, and hopefully thus free up the connection pool to an extent that it can be run with _significantly_ fewer connections, and potentially set up a way for the configured pool size to be mathematically split between system and module, so as to avoid the doubling of the pool.

+The recommendation for the versions containing the fix is to run with a minimum of 15 connections per instance (Which will be doubled to 30 to account for the system schema).

 ## Resources exposed by this module